maxpetul/C3X/README.txt

  - Pink line in Civilopedia
  - Crash when doing disembark-all on transport containing immobile unit(s)
- - Crash possible when AI civ is left alive with only a settler on a transport (called the "houseboat bug") Engine extensions:
+ - Crash possible when AI civ is left alive with only a settler on a transport (called the "houseboat bug")
+ - ** Resources beyond the first 32 share access records in cities not on the main trade network (called the "phantom resource bug")
+ - ** Air units lose a turn after being set to intercept Engine extensions:
  - Adjustable minimum city distance
  - Option to limit railroad movement